-The son of an engineering professor, I spent the first years of my life convinced I’d stay in the family business and become an engineer.
+The son of an engineering professor, Russ spent the first years of his life convinced he’d stay in the family business and become an engineer.
 Life had other plans.
-Barely a semester into engineering school in New York City, it occurred to me that my non-engineering classes in english, fiction writing and history excited me more than fluid dynamics and partial differential equations.
-In the end, I did get an engineering degree in Biomechanics, but my eyes had been opened.
+Barely a semester into engineering school in New York City, it occurred to him that his non-engineering classes in english, fiction writing and history excited him more than fluid dynamics and partial differential equations.
+In the end, he did get an engineering degree in Biomechanics, but his eyes had been opened.

 Open eyes, though, don’t make for a career plan.
-After college, I tried a number of paths: working in a neurobiology laboratory pondering a career in science, teaching English in Japan, selling Macintosh computers, working at a software company.
-I went back to school in New York for a masters degree in business.
+After college, he tried a number of paths: working in a neurobiology laboratory pondering a career in science, teaching English in Japan, selling Macintosh computers, working at a software company.
+He went back to school in New York for a masters degree in business.

 Right about then, the World Wide Web kicked into gear.
-I took several jobs at Internet-related firms and then the bottom dropped out — the Internet bubble burst.
-I landed on my feet at the LEGO Company—yes, of plastic brick fame.
-There I helped launch the LEGO Mindstorms robotics kits and played a key role in kickstarting the online LEGO Club.
-My name’s even on a U.S. patent for virtual LEGO bricks.
+He took several jobs at Internet-related firms and then the bottom dropped out — the Internet bubble burst.
+He landed on my feet at the LEGO Company of plastic brick fame.
+There he helped launch the LEGO Mindstorms robotics kits and played a key role in kickstarting the online LEGO Club.
+His name’s even on a U.S. patent for virtual LEGO bricks.
 After seven years and over forty trips to company headquarters in Denmark, it was time to move on.
-I was newly married and had a newfound passion for fiction writing.
+He was newly married and had a newfound passion for fiction writing.

-So, here I am today.
-I write in the mornings and code websites the rest of the day.
-I currently live in Alexandria, Virginia with my wife and three kids.
+Today he writes in the mornings and code websites the rest of the day.
+He currently lives in Virginia with his wife and three kids.